 Processes come to life in linear, circular, and multi-path formats in which meaning is derived from order.

 A Process visual’s key strength is answering “How…?” questions.
 How do you get from A to Z?
-Also, how many steps involved and what are they?
+Also, how many steps are involved and what are they?
 What are hurdles we may encounter?
 How long and arduous is the journey?
 What’s the flow?

 This framework is good for explaining how stuff works.
 Where are we going and how do we get there?
 What comes first and what are the steps?
 IKEA instructions essentially are a minimalist process framework explaining the sequential steps to put together a piece of furniture.